WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_31.md

 if I have eaten its yield without payment and made its owners breathe their last,

 ###### 40
 let thorns grow instead of wheat, and foul weeds instead of barley."
-The words of Job are ended. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The words of Job are ended.

 ***